dojo/docs/dojox/form/manager/_Mixin.rst

 This class is the main component of the form manager, which provides the initialization and core functionality.
 It can be used on its own as a mixin to other widgets, or as a part of `dojox.form.Manager <dojox/form/Manager>`_.
 All other form manager mixins require this class to be mixed in as well.

+On startup this mixin inspects its body and registers all found form widgets, and attached nodes (by ``dojoAttachPoint``).

 ======================
 Methods and properties
 ======================